Hey-Mr-Buddy/Hey-Mr-Buddy/README.md

-- 👋 Hi, I’m @Hey-Mr-Buddy (Vikramaditya)
+- 👋 Hi, this is Vikramaditya
-- 👀 I’m interested in Project developments, which focuses on multisector disciplines
+- 👀 He is interested in Project developments, which focuses on multisector disciplines
-- 🌱 I’m currently learning ...
+- 🌱 He is currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ He is looking to collaborate on @Vikramaditya_ (Linkedin)
-- 📫 How to reach me ...
+- 📫
 - ⚡ Fun fact: ...
 I like MineSweeper; Sports and Flute

 <!---